rlucente-se-jboss/ocp-on-nuc/gl-inet-openwrt-config.md

 # Configure WiFi Masquerading
-Now, configure the travel router to provide a LAN using both the LAN ethernet port and the WiFi interface while simultaneously providing a wirless WAN connection as a WiFi client.
+Now, configure the travel router to provide a LAN using both the LAN ethernet port and the WiFi interface while simultaneously providing a wireless WAN connection as a WiFi client.

 ## Change the default IP Address
 Set the LAN IP address to something that does not conflict with any